-Bleeding symptom leads scientists to intracellular trafficker's role in virus propagationNovember 14th, 2013 by Jennifer Nachbur in Medical research /
+Bleeding symptom leads scientists to intracellular trafficker's role in virus propagationNovember 14, 2013 by Jennifer Nachbur in Medicine & Health / Medical research

 Rodent-borne pathogens like hantaviruses and arenaviruses are simple, but resourceful, and very successful at propagating.
 Due to a tiny genome generating a mere four proteins compared to humans' thousands, they rely on human biological machinery to do their replication dirty work, facilitating infection, plus a high mortality rate.
 Vermont researchers have discovered a mechanism that when targeted, may stop these deadly viruses in their tracks.